"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 Introduction

-No culture, no language develops in isolation, and any national culture and language is the fruit of both internal development and complex interaction with the cultures of other peoples, and the interaction between cultures, economic, political and everyday contacts are the common basis for all borrowing processes. .
+No culture, no language develops in isolation, and any national culture and language is the fruit of both internal development and complex interaction with the cultures of other peoples, and interaction between cultures, economic, political and everyday contacts are the common basis for all borrowing processes .

-The object of our research is the ways of reflecting French realities in the Russian language.
+The object of our research is ways of reflecting French realities in the Russian language.

-Realities are words and phrases that name objects characteristic of life (everyday life, culture, social and historical development) of one people and alien to another, which are carriers of national and historical color, and, as a rule, do not have exact matches (equivalents) in other languages.
+Realities are words and phrases that name objects characteristic of life (everyday life, culture, social and historical development) of one people and alien to another, which are carriers of national and historical flavor, and, as a rule, do not have exact correspondences (equivalents) in other languages.

-The relevance of the chosen topic is due to the fact that the study of realia words is one of the problems of modern linguistic science.
-The term "realia" appeared in linguistics only at the end of the 50s, and until now, researchers have not come to a consensus about which words refer to realities.
+The relevance of the chosen topic is determined by the fact that the study of word-realities is one of the problems of modern linguistic science.
+The term “reality” appeared in linguistics only in the late 50s, and until now researchers have not come to a consensus about which words refer to realia.

 In the course of the study, the purpose of which is to collect and analyze French words in works of fiction, the following tasks are solved:

-1.Trace the history of the appearance of words denoting French realities in Russian.
+1.Trace the history of the appearance of words denoting French realities in the Russian language.

-To solve the tasks in the work, the following methods are used:
+To solve the assigned problems, the following methods are used in the work:

-Method of observation, i.e. extracting certain facts of interest from the text and including them in the desired category.
+Observation method, i.e. highlighting certain facts of interest from the text and including them in the desired category.

-Encyclopedic method, i.e. the study of the meaning of a word in close connection with the objects and phenomena that they designate.
+Encyclopedic method, i.e. studying the meaning of a word in close connection with the objects and phenomena that they mean.

-Comparative typological method, i.e. the study of the similarities and differences of languages, the vocabulary of these languages.
+Comparative typological method, i.e. studying the similarities and differences of languages, the vocabulary of these languages.

-The material for the study was French words that entered the Russian language, identified by analyzing works of literature of the 19th century, as well as data from dictionaries of modern French.
+The material for the study was French words that were included in the Russian language, identified through the analysis of works of literature of the 19th century, as well as data from dictionaries of the modern French language.

-Chapter I. History of the French language on the example of Russian-French relations.
+Chapter I. History of the French language using the example of Russian-French relations.

-French is a beautiful melody played with words.
-Previously, France was called the "capital of the world", and the French language throughout the planet was imbued with respect and treated with special trepidation, and in the 18th century it was considered practically international.
-Today, France does not occupy such a strong position, but still remains a place where foreigners dream of relaxing, working and studying.
-French as a classic is always relevant and will be fashionable out of time.
+The French language is a beautiful melody played with words.
+Previously, France was called the “capital of the world,” and the French language was respected and treated with special reverence throughout the entire planet, and in the 18th century it was considered almost international.
+Today, France does not occupy such a strong position, but it still remains a place where foreigners dream of relaxing, working and studying.
+The French language, as a classic, is always relevant and will be fashionable beyond time.

-According to community center"VKS-Globus" today, 36% of Russian citizens study French for communication and travel.
-Work is the main stimulus for learning French for 24%, study - for 23% of students.
-International certificate and self-education received 7% and 6% respectively.
-Students planning to move to a French-speaking country account for 4%.
+According to community center"VKS-Globus" today 36% of Russian citizens study French for communication and travel.
+Work is the main incentive for mastering French for 24%, study for 23% of students.
+International certificate and self-education received 7 and 6%, respectively.
+The share of students planning to move to a French-speaking country accounts for 4%.

-Students account for the largest percentage of French learners at 27%, followed by schoolchildren at 13%.
-To move up the career ladder, knowledge of French is more often required for middle managers (6%) and senior managers (4%).
-Lawyers, bankers, journalists, accountants, teachers, scientists make up half of all professions that require knowledge of the French language.
+The largest percentage of those mastering the French language are students - 27%, followed by schoolchildren - 13%.
+To advance in their careers, knowledge of French is most often required by middle managers (6%) and senior managers (4%).
+Lawyers, bankers, journalists, accountants, teachers, and scientists make up half of all professions that require knowledge of the French language.

-Russia and France have been bound by close mutually beneficial ties of cooperation for more than one century.
-The beginning of Russian-French relations was laid by the daughter of Yaroslav the Wise Anna, who, at a middle-aged age (25 years old) in 1051, married King Henry I of France.
+Russia and France have been linked by close, mutually beneficial ties of cooperation for more than a century.
+The beginning of Russian-French relations was laid by the daughter of Yaroslav the Wise, Anna, who, at an advanced age by those standards (25 years old), married King Henry I of France in 1051.
 She became the first and only Russian woman to become a French queen.

-The first correspondence between the French and Russian thrones dates back to 1518, when the confrontation with Poland forced Vasily Ioannovich to seek help from the French monarch Francis I. However, at that time, the linguistic carrier of the correspondence was by no means French, but Russian and German.
+The first correspondence between the French and Russian thrones dates back to 1518, when the confrontation with Poland forced Vasily Ioannovich to turn to the French monarch Francis I for help.
+However, at that time, the linguistic medium of correspondence was not French, but Russian and German.

-The reign of Boris Godunov opened up European countries for Russian students, among whom was France (where they received their education), and for the French - the possibilities of the Russian State.
+The reign of Boris Godunov opened up the countries of Europe for Russian students, among which was France (where they received their education), and for the French - the opportunities of the Russian State.
 Jacques Margeret was one of the first French subjects who managed to get a job in Russia.
-Stay in the country was reflected in the book "The State of the Russian Empire and the Grand Duchy of Moscow."
+His stay in the country was reflected in the book “The State of the Russian Empire and the Grand Duchy of Moscow.”

-French fashion trends storm the wardrobes of the then fashionistas in 1605.
-What is the French dress of Maria Mnishek, tied in a belt, with which she shocked not a single Muscovite!
+French fashion trends took the wardrobes of fashionistas of the day by storm in 1605.
+Just look at Maria Mniszech’s French dress with a belt, with which she shocked not a single Muscovite!

 The first exchange of embassies between the Russian Empire and France took place in 1615.

 The reign of Alexei Mikhailovich is a new milestone in the history of Russian-French relations.
-In 1668, the first visit of the Russian embassy headed by Prince P.I.
+In 1668, the first visit of the Russian embassy took place, headed by Prince P.I.
 Potemkin.
-Russian ambassadors were impressed by local tapestry factories, galleries and parks, and especially theaters.
-Already in 1672, the first court theater appeared in Russia, which began its activity with the plays of Molière.
+The Russian ambassadors were impressed by the local tapestry factories, galleries and parks, and especially the theaters.
+Already in 1672, the first court theater appeared in Russia, which began its activity with the plays of Moliere.

-A new round of enthusiasm for France and its culture takes place under Peter I. An observer from Russia appears in the capital of France, who helped the Russians to get a job or study in France.
+A new round of fascination with France and its culture occurs under Peter I. An observer from Russia appears in the capital of France, who helped Russians find employment or study in France.

-During this period, France becomes the standard of education, culture, morals.
+During this period, France became the standard of education, culture, and morals.
 The Russian nobility admires the ability of the French to hold masquerades, balls, and receptions.

 During the reign of Elizabeth Petrovna, outstanding artists, architects, and sculptors began to be invited from France.
-It was believed that among foreigners in Russia, the French were the vast majority.
-The time of the cult of everything that could be connected with France begins.
-Russians from young to old were fluent in French, dressed in French clothes, lived surrounded by French interiors, read books in French, and used the services of tutors from France.
-It was not uncommon for people to speak French better than their native Russian.
+It was believed that among foreigners in Russia, the French made up the overwhelming majority.
+The time of cult of everything that could be connected with France begins.
+Russians, young and old, were fluent in French, dressed in French clothes, lived surrounded by French interiors, read books in French, and used the services of tutors from France.
+There were often cases when they spoke French better than their native Russian.

 Catherine II, who replaced Elizabeth Petrovna, tried unsuccessfully to fight the dominance of fashion for French words, for which she even introduced a system of fines.
-However, by XIX century French became almost native for most of the nobles who spoke, wrote and even thought in it.
+However, by 19th century French became almost a native language for the majority of nobles who spoke, wrote and even thought in it.
 This is confirmed by the imperishable works of Russian classics, in which one can often find paragraphs in French.
-Higher Russian society greedily absorbed everything new that appeared in France.
-Ballet, fashion, cooking, art, theater - in each of these areas, the French style dominated, which instantly began to be considered distinctively Russian.
+High Russian society greedily absorbed everything new that appeared in France.
+Ballet, fashion, cooking, art, theater - in each of these areas the French style dominated, which immediately began to be considered uniquely Russian.

-In our time, it is difficult to imagine Russia of that era without touching flies, powdered hairpieces and wigs, umbrellas and fans, as well as business cards, without which not a single business, and even romantic date could do.
+Nowadays, it is difficult to imagine Russia of that era without touching flies, powdered hairpieces and wigs, umbrellas and fans, as well as business cards, without which not a single business or even romantic date could be completed.
 And each of these features was introduced by French culture.
-At the same time, France becomes the European legislator in the production of cosmetics and perfumes.
-The recipe for French perfume was kept in the strictest confidence, which contributed to the cultivation of fashionable passions among Europeans.
-France also received the palm of leadership thanks to the production of cosmetics, including decorative ones - powder, blush, etc. And the famous Madame Pompadour, who introduced the fashion for the so-called "talking bouquets", conquered the whole of Europe with a new trend.
+At the same time, France is becoming a European trendsetter in the production of cosmetics and perfumes.
+The recipe for French perfume was kept in the strictest confidence, which contributed to the cultivation of fashion preferences among Europeans.
+France also received the palm of leadership thanks to the production of cosmetics, including decorative ones - powder, blush, etc. And the famous Madame Pompadour, who introduced the fashion for so-called “talking bouquets,” conquered the whole of Europe with a new trend.
 These were golden times for France.

 Chapter II.
 Formation of Russian vocabulary.

-The lexical composition of the Russian language was influenced by borrowed words from other languages.
+The lexical composition of the Russian language has been influenced by borrowed words from other languages.

-BORROWING - a process as a result of which a certain foreign language element appears and is fixed in the language (first of all, a word or a full-fledged morpheme); also such a foreign language element itself.
-Borrowing is an integral part of the process of functioning and historical change of the language, one of the main sources of vocabulary replenishment.
-Borrowing can be direct or indirect.
+BORROWING is a process as a result of which a certain foreign language element (primarily a word or a full-valued morpheme) appears and becomes fixed in a language; also such a foreign language element itself.
+Borrowing is an integral component of the process of functioning and historical change of a language, one of the main sources of vocabulary replenishment.
+Borrowings can be direct or indirect.

 When borrowing, the meaning of a word often shifts.
-So, the French word chance means "good luck" (Tu a de la chance! - "You're lucky!"), While the Russian word "chance" means only "the possibility of luck."
-The Russian word "excitement" comes from the French hazard "case"; the semantic transition occurred due to the phrase jeu d "hazard -" gambling ", literally -" a game of chance ".
+Thus, the French word chance means “luck” (Tu a de la chance! – “You’re lucky!”), while the Russian word “chance” means only “the possibility of luck.”
+The Russian word “excitement” comes from the French hazard “case”; the semantic transition occurred due to the phrase jeu d'hazard - “game of chance”, literally - “game of chance”.
 It also happens that a borrowed word returns in its new meaning back to the language from which it came.
-Such, apparently , the history of the word "bistro", which came into the Russian language from French, where it arose after the war of 1812, when parts of the Russian troops ended up on French territory - probably as a transmission of the replica "Quickly!"
+This, apparently , the history of the word “bistro”, which came into the Russian language from French, where it arose after the War of 1812, when parts of Russian troops found themselves on French territory - probably as a transmission of the replica “Quickly!”

-Generally speaking, a language that finds itself in the face of a foreign word denoting some necessary concept that is missing in it (this can be either a new “object” or a new “idea”) has three possibilities: 1) to borrow this word itself: in this way borrowings in a narrow sense appear in the language, for example, the Russian “fair” is a borrowing from German.
-Jahrmarkt, "choir" - other Greek. , "quorum" from lat. quorum, "idyll" from it.
-Idylle, "poetry" from the French. poésie, "high" from Arabic. kejf, "design" from English. design, etc.; 2) to create a new word from their morphemes following the pattern of a foreign one: thus, word-building tracing papers appear in the language: for example, the Russian word “linguistics” is modeled after the German Sprachwissenschaft, “oxygen” is modeled after the Latin oxygenium, “subject” is modeled after objectum, etc.; 3) use to express desired value an already existing word, giving it a new meaning on the model of a foreign word that has the same polysemy or the same internal form (this is called semantic tracing); for example, the Russian verb “to touch” acquired the figurative meaning “to excite feelings” under the influence of the French “toucher”, which has both meanings (direct and figurative); The Russian words influence and inspiration acquired their modern "abstract" meaning under the influence of the French language "influence" and "inspiration".
-Words and meanings created according to the second and third models are called borrowings in a broad sense.
+Generally speaking, a language that finds itself faced with a foreign word denoting some necessary concept that is missing from it (this can be either a new “object” or a new “idea”) has three possibilities: 1) borrow this word itself: thus Borrowings appear in the language in a narrow sense, for example, the Russian “fair” is a borrowing from German.
+Jahrmarkt, “choir” – ancient Greek. , "quorum" from Lat. quorum, “idyll” from it.
+Idylle, "poetry" from French. poésie, “high” from Arabic. kejf, "design" from English. design, etc.; 2) create a new word from its morphemes according to the model of a foreign one: thus, word-formation tracings appear in the language: for example, the Russian word “linguistics” is created according to the model of the German Sprachwissenschaft, “oxygen” - according to the Latin oxygenium, “subject” - according to the model objectum, etc.; 3) use to express desired value an existing word, giving it a new meaning based on the model of a foreign word that has the same polysemy or the same internal form (this is called semantic calque); for example, the Russian verb “touch” acquired a figurative meaning “to excite the feelings” under the influence of the French “toucher”, which has both meanings (literal and figurative); The Russian words influence and inspiration acquired a modern “abstract” meaning under the influence of the French language “influence” and “inspiration”.
+Words and meanings created according to the second and third models are called borrowings in the broad sense.

-In scientific terminology, tending to unambiguity, the first and second mechanisms are more often used.
+In scientific terminology striving for unambiguity, the first and second mechanisms are more often used.
 The second and third mechanisms constitute the most important sources of enrichment of the literary language.
-Thus, the vocabulary of a generally significant nature includes borrowings of all three types.
-The main stream of borrowings in the narrow sense (i.e., foreign words) comes through the colloquial speech of professional spheres and jargons of various social groups.
+Thus, vocabulary of a generally valid nature includes borrowings of all three types.
+The main flow of borrowings in the narrow sense (i.e., foreign words) comes through the colloquial speech of professional spheres and the jargon of various social groups.

-Often words coexist in a language that are identical in their internal form, but one of them is a direct borrowing, and the other is a tracing paper; at the same time, they usually do not completely coincide, and sometimes differ very significantly in meaning, for example: subject and subject, opposition and opposition, composition and addition, position and position, positive and positive, president and chairman, biography and biography, etc. Such doubletness is very typical for Russian, to a lesser extent for German language and is not typical for French and English.
+Often words coexist in a language that are identical in their internal form, but one of them is a direct borrowing, and the other is a tracing paper; however, they usually do not completely coincide, and sometimes diverge quite significantly in meaning, for example: subject and subject, opposition and opposition, composition and addition, position and position, positive and positive, president and chairman, biography and biography, etc. This kind of doublet is very typical for Russian, and to a lesser extent for German language and is not typical for French and English.

-In order to become a borrowing, a word that came from a foreign language must gain a foothold in a new language for itself, firmly enter its vocabulary - as many foreign words entered the Russian language, such as bread, a mug, an umbrella, a store, a cat, a horse, dog, monkey, tie, compote, tractor, tank, harbor, sail, icon, church, choir, sports, market, bazaar, music, station, car, goal, hut, glass, herring, soup, cucumber, tomato, cutlet, potatoes, a saucepan, a plate, tea, sugar, etc., many of which turned out to be so mastered by the Russian language that only linguists know about their foreign language origin.
+In order to become a borrowing, a word that came from a foreign language must take root in a new language, firmly enter its vocabulary - just as many foreign words entered the Russian language, such as bread, mug, umbrella, shop, cat, horse, dog, monkey, tie, compote, tractor, tank, harbor, sail, icon, church, choir, sports, market, bazaar, music, station, machine, goal, hut, glass, herring, soup, cucumber, tomato, cutlet, potatoes, pan, plate, tea, sugar, etc., many of which turned out to be so mastered by the Russian language that only linguists know about their foreign origin.

-When borrowing, the word is adapted to the phonological system of the borrowing language, i.e. the missing sounds in it are replaced by the closest ones.
-This adaptation can occur gradually: sometimes foreign words for some time retain sounds in their pronunciation that are absent in this language, as, for example, in the German words “chance”, “restorant” borrowed from the “prestigious” French language (both words are pronounced "in the French manner" with a nasal vowel).
-In the borrowed from the same French Russian word “jury”, a sound absent in Russian is also pronounced - soft j.
-In the word resume, before the final spelling "e", a consonant sound is pronounced, intermediate between hard and soft.
-More recently, a similar sound was pronounced, for example, in the word "cafe"; now in this word, as in many others that came from French earlier (pince-nez, scarf, etc.), a hard consonant is pronounced.
-Thus, adaptation to the phonological system of the borrowing language takes place.
-The next stage of this process of mastering a foreign word is to replace hard consonants before the spelling "e" with soft ones.
-With a hard consonant, for example, the words decollete, phoneme, timbre, tempo, etc. are pronounced; with soft - more "mastered" Russian words theme, decree, flight, theater, telephone, safe, etc. Many words allow fluctuations in pronunciation (i.e. are "halfway"): computer, dean, mayonnaise, tent, etc.
+When borrowing, the word is adapted to the phonological system of the borrowing language, i.e. sounds missing from it are replaced with the closest ones.
+This adaptation can occur gradually: sometimes foreign words for some time retain in their pronunciation sounds that are absent in a given language - as, for example, in the German words “chance”, “restorant” borrowed from the “prestigious” French language (both words are pronounced “in the French manner” with a nasal vowel).
+In the Russian word “jury”, borrowed from the same French, a sound that is absent in the Russian language is also pronounced - soft zh.
+In the word “resume”, before the final orthographic “e”, a consonant sound is pronounced, intermediate between hard and soft.
+Until recently, a similar sound was pronounced, for example, in the word “cafe”; Now in this word, like in many others that came from French earlier (pince-nez, muffler, etc.), a hard consonant is pronounced.
+Thus, adaptation to the phonological system of the borrowing language occurs.
+The next stage of this process of mastering a foreign word is to replace the hard consonants before the spelling “e” with soft ones.
+For example, the words decollete, phoneme, timbre, tempo, etc. are pronounced with a solid consonant; with soft - the words topic, maternity leave, flight, theater, telephone, safe, etc., which are more “mastered” in Russian.
+Many words allow fluctuations in pronunciation (that is, they are “halfway”): computer, dean, mayonnaise, tent, etc.

 In addition to phonetic, the borrowed word also undergoes grammatical (morphological) adaptation.
-The nature of this adaptation depends on how the external appearance of the borrowed word corresponds to the morphological models of the borrowing language.
+The nature of this adaptation depends on how well the external appearance of the borrowed word corresponds to the morphological models of the borrowing language.
 Words such as sport or station easily entered the Russian language, immediately falling into the morphological class of words male 2nd declension (which includes the words table, house, etc.).
-But, for example, the word “shampoo”, having entered the Russian language, did not immediately acquire a stable gender category, having as a model both masculine words like horse or fire, and feminine words like “rubbish” or “wormwood”; accordingly, the instrumental form was both “shampoo” and “shampoo” (subsequently, the masculine gender was assigned to this word).
-It is precisely because of the existence of a powerful mechanism of assimilation to existing models that such resistance from the Russian language meets the notorious masculine gender of the word coffee prescribed by the norm, which is automatically likened to words of the middle gender - such as “field” or “woe”.
+But, for example, the word “shampoo”, having entered the Russian language, did not immediately acquire a stable category of gender, having as a model both masculine words like horse or fire, and feminine words like “rubbish” or “wormwood”; accordingly, the instrumental form was both “shampoo” and “shampoo” (later the masculine gender was assigned to this word).
+It is precisely because of the existence of a powerful mechanism of assimilation to existing models that such resistance from the Russian language is met by the notorious masculine gender of the word coffee, prescribed by the norm, which is automatically likened to words of the neuter gender - such as “field” or “mountain”.

 Of the stream of foreign words that floods the language in eras of social upheaval and scientific and technological revolutions, only a certain part is retained.
-The process of adaptation of foreign words, controlled, like all linguistic processes, primarily by intralinguistic factors, can be regulated to some extent by extralinguistic forces - at least, the possibility of human and society intervention in this process is greater than in the case when speech is about phonetic and especially grammatical changes.
-There are always conservative forces in the language community that prevent the penetration of foreign words that "clog" it into the language - as well as all innovations in general (changes in pronunciation, including stress, shifts in meaning, penetration of jargon, professionalism, etc. into the literary language). ).
-The defense of a language from foreign words usually also has a pronounced ideological connotation.
-However, regardless of the ideological aspirations that gave rise to them, such conservative forces objectively perform a very important social function of maintaining the natural balance between the old and the new, which is necessary for the normal functioning of the language.
+The process of adaptation of foreign words, controlled, like all linguistic processes, primarily by intralinguistic factors, can to some extent be regulated by extralinguistic forces - at least, the possibility of human and social intervention in this process is greater than in the case when speech is about phonetic and especially grammatical changes.
+In the linguistic community there are always conservative forces that prevent the penetration of foreign words that “clog” it into the language - as well as all innovations in general (changes in pronunciation, including stress, shifts in meaning, the penetration of jargon, professionalisms, etc. into the literary language. ).
+Protecting the language from foreign words usually also has a pronounced ideological connotation.
+However, regardless of the ideological aspirations that brought them to life, such conservative forces objectively perform a very important social function of maintaining the natural balance between old and new, necessary for the normal functioning of the language.
 For example, the authority of A.I.
-Solzhenitsyn, who is an opponent of the use of foreign words and proposes to replace them with words of Russian origin, may turn out to be great enough to have some influence on the fate of certain foreign words.
+Solzhenitsyn, who is an opponent of the use of foreign words and proposes replacing them with words of Russian origin, may be great enough to have some influence on the fate of certain foreign words.
 Sometimes the language community even takes administrative measures.
-Thus, in France, in order to combat, first of all, anglicisms, a list of approximately 3,000 words was recently introduced, limiting the possibility of using foreign words in texts created in French, intended for mass media(television, advertising, etc.).
+Thus, in France, in order to combat, first of all, anglicisms, a list of approximately 3,000 words was recently introduced, limiting the possibility of using foreign words in texts created in French intended for media mass media(television, advertising, etc.).

 Chapter III.
 Frenchborrowed words in the vocabulary of the Russian language.